microsoft/ignite25-LAB590-building-collaborative-agents-in-microsoft-teams-with-teams-ai-library/README.md

 ### Session Description

 You’ve built a great agent that your customers love—now it’s time to scale.
-By bringing your agent to Microsoft Teams with the Teams AI Library, you can reach 330 million users and unlock rich collaborative experiences across chats, meetings, and channels.
+By bringing your agent to Microsoft Teams with the Teams SDK, you can reach 330 million users and unlock rich collaborative experiences across chats, meetings, and channels.

 Whether you're an AI startup ready to engage enterprise customers or an internal team expanding productivity across your organization, this lab will show you how to migrate your agent from other platforms to Teams and tap into powerful new AI capabilities like agent-to-agent communication (A2A) and model context protocol (MCP).
 Empower your agent to thrive where your users already work—on Microsoft Teams.